amolerca/AStar-Algorithm/routing/README.md

 To be continued.

 ## License
-This project is licensed under the GNU License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details